-In addition to the online application, you will be required to send supplementary documents by email to DECAP@qub.ac.uk.
+In addition to the online application, you will be required to send supplementary documents by email to decap@qub.ac.uk.
 These documents include:

-- > academic transcripts and certificates for qualifications (from degree onwards) - birth certificate - confirmation of GBC (if your Psychology degree was completed outside the UK or is unusual in any way) - confirmation of proficiency of English Language (where applicable,)
+- academic transcripts and certificates for qualifications (from degree onwards) - birth certificate, and marriage certificate, where applicable - confirmation of GBC (if your Psychology degree was completed outside the UK or is unusual in any way) - confirmation of proficiency of English Language (where applicable)

-What is the Closing Date for Applications for September 2021 entry?
-The closing date is Friday 8th January 2021 at 4.00 pm.
+What is the Closing Date for Applications for September 2022 entry?
+The closing date is Friday 7th January 2022 at 4.00 pm.

 Do I need to have completed my Psychology degree before applying?

 Yes, applicants must have at least a 2.1 Psychology degree or the equivalent at the time of application.